whyismynamerudy/aartisan/README.md

 # Aartisan - AI Agent Toolkit for React

-Aartisan (AI Agent Toolkit for React) is a toolkit for creating React applications optimized for AI agent interaction.
-It helps developers build React apps with semantically enhanced components that are more understandable by AI agents, making them more accessible and navigable.
+Aartisan is a comprehensive toolkit for creating React applications that are optimized for AI agent interaction.
+It helps developers build semantically enhanced components that are more understandable to AI assistants, making your applications more accessible and navigable for both humans and AI.

-## Features
+## 🚀 Features

-- 🚀 **CLI for Creating AI-Optimized React Applications**: Quickly scaffold new projects with AI optimization built-in
+- **CLI for AI-Optimized React Applications**: Quickly scaffold new projects or enhance existing ones
-- 🧩 **Component Enhancement System**: Multiple approaches to enhance components with semantic metadata
+- **Component Enhancement System**: Multiple approaches to add semantic metadata to your components
-- 🔌 **Vite Plugin Integration**: Build-time optimization and code transformation
+- **Semantic Understanding**: Make your components self-describing for AI assistants
-- 🤖 **LLM Integration**: Automatic component analysis and enhancement (requires API key)
+- **Vite Plugin Integration**: Build-time optimization and code transformation
-- 🧠 **Semantic Metadata**: Make your components self-describing for AI assistants
+- **LLM Integration**: Optional AI-powered component analysis and enhancement

-## Installation
+## 📦 Installation

 ```bash
 # Install globally